 We leave Coalseam by 10am.
 The everlastings haven’t even opened yet and we don’t have time to wait till late morning for them.

 A quick stop in Mingenew for breakfast at their famous bakery again.
-Everyone raves about their vanilla slice, which was pretty good, but if you see the rocky road hedgehog slice, omg that was soooo delicious!
+Everyone raves about their vanilla slice, which was pretty good, but if you see the rocky road hedgehog slice or apple crumble donut, omg they’re soooo delicious!

 A Colonial Monk Town